mnocito/instanode/README.md

 # instanode
-instagram copy done in node
+Instagram copy-cat website written with node.js.

-features include user profiles, posting, tagging, following, liking, commenting, hashtagging (and pages to view posts with a hashtag), and realtime alerts on new likes/comments.
+Features include user profiles, posting, tagging, following, liking, commenting, hashtagging (and pages to view posts with a certain hashtag), and realtime alerts on new likes/comments.

-frontend is angularjs + angular material, backend is nodejs + express, database is mongodb
+The frontend is angularjs, and the backend is nodejs + express.
+The database I'm using is mongodb.